LucyImo/MTN-SERVICE-ANALYSIS/README.md

  * p.
 Customer Churn status: This is the column that indicates if the customers are still active or not.
 The "Yes" is not Active and "No" is still active.
  * q.
-Reasons for Churn: This is the column that speaks on the reason a customer stop using MTN service.
+Reasons for Churn: This is the column that speaks to the reason a customer stops using MTN service.

+ ### DATA SOURCES
+ This is a comma-separated value (CSV) file.

+ ### OBSERVATIONS DURING DATA CLEANING AND PREPARATION
+ - Out of 974 Reasons for Churn, 690 rows were null, and From the investigation, the customers in those rows were still active.
+- All null values in Reason for churn status was replaced with "Still Active"